 The process for manufacturing our pharmaceutical systems is technically complex, requires special skills, and must be performed in a qualified facility.
-Our manufacturing facility in Cupertino, CA is a functional multi-discipline site that we have used to manufacture research and clinical supplies of several of our pharmaceutical systems under GMP, including SABER-Bupivacaine, Memryte, TRANSDUR-sufentanil, Remoxy and CHRONOGESIC.
-We have recently made significant site improvements and equipment installations to upgrade and expand our manufacturing capabilities.
+Our manufacturing facility in Cupertino, CA is a functional multi-discipline site that we have used to manufacture research and clinical supplies of several of our pharmaceutical systems under GMP, including POSIDUR, Memryte, TRANSDUR-Sufentanil, TRANSDUR-Bupivacaine, Remoxy and CHRONOGESIC.
 In the future, we intend to develop additional manufacturing capabilities for our pharmaceutical systems and components to meet our demands and those of our third party collaborators by contracting with third party manufacturers and by construction of additional manufacturing space at our current facilities in Cupertino, CA, Vacaville, CA and Pelham, AL. We manufacture our ALZET product at our Vacaville, CA facility.
+We have entered into a long term supply agreement with Corium International, Inc. for clinical and commercial supplies of TRANSDUR-Bupivacaine and a long term supply agreement with Hospira Worldwide, Inc. for clinical and commercial supplies of POSIDUR.